 I was just a few feet away from the mountain’s altitude marker (it read: Winikunka 5,036 msnm).
 My cheeks wet with a flood of tears, I was grateful that the mountain allowed me to reach the peak.
 Shortly after a few photos, John escorted us down.
 I knew that it was dangerous for us to stay more than a few minutes at such a high elevation.

 That day was the most emotionally and physically draining of my life.
 Being on Montaña Vinicunca revealed to me that my worth is not determined by others.
 Reaching that summit was a gift – of forgiveness and self-love.
 We may not ever truly know the power that lies within us, but if we dig deep, chances are we will see a glimmer of it.
+I hope you, too, get a chance to experience the wonders of Peru.

 Lola is a poet, travel blogger, translator, and cultural storyteller.
 Completing her 200-hour Yoga Teacher Training in 2016 helped her begin the healing process of a painful divorce.
 Fiercely proud of her Indigenous and African roots, much of Lola’s work celebrates vibrant female voices.
 Outside of global trekking and crafting stories, she counts tango as another passion.
 In late 2021, Lola returned home to her precious Borikén where she is working (with her friend and business partner, Yuma) to bring collective healing through yoga, meditation, and the Afro-Boricua bomba folk tradition.